 Google Pixel 4 News and Rumors

-Apart from the dual camera sensors, the bump resides a LED flash (bottom) and a cutout for the laser autofocus (top).
+Apart from the dual camera sensors, the bump resides an LED flash (bottom) and a cutout for the laser autofocus (top).
 There is a tiny microphone cutout beside the LED module.
 Twitteratti has already meme-ified the new camera arrangement.

 According to the leaksters, the Pixel 4 XL will have a 6.25-inch OLED display with a 19.5:9 aspect ratio.
 The smaller pixel’s display will stretch somewhere in the 5.6 to 5.8-inch range.
-On the other hand, some rumors even hint at a punch-hole display as well just like the Samsung Galaxy S10 Plus (review).
-That said, Google hasn’t shared the face yet.

 A lack of fingerprint reader also corroborates a rumored in-display scanner instead.
 Rest, the phone might pack the laundry list of ports and buttons including the USB-C at the bottom alongside dual speakers and the power button as well as the volume keys on the right.
 So, needless to say, but there will be no dual front-firing speakers and the 3.5mm audio jack.